Zinc for Acne

 If you have skin issues, please make sure you are eating a healthy diet of fresh fruits, vegetables, lean protein, and whole grains.
 You should take a supplement to fill in holes in your nutrition, not try to replace it.
 You can’t out supplement a bad diet and your skin will be a reflection of your diet.
 So, eat healthy, get enough zinc, & look beautiful!

 LIKE THIS POST?
-PIN ME!
+PIN ME TO YOUR FAVORITE BOARD!

 Be sure to hop over to Pinterest where I have a Skincare Community that shares lots of great pins about nutrition and skin care.
 I’d love for you to share your pins there too.